Dressed to Kill (1980 film): Casting

-De Palma originally wanted Norwegian actress Liv Ullmann to play Kate Miller, but she declined because of the violence, and the role then went to Angie Dickinson.
+De Palma originally wanted Norwegian actress Liv Ullmann to play Kate Miller, but she declined because of the violence.
+He also approached Jill Clayburgh, who was unavailable, and the role then went to Angie Dickinson.
 Sean Connery was offered the role of Robert Elliott and was enthusiastic about it, but declined because of previous commitments.
 Connery later worked with De Palma on the 1987 Oscar-winning adaptation of The Untouchables.

 Filming

 Dressed to Kill was shot primarily in New York City, though the art gallery scene was filmed at the Philadelphia Museum of Art.
+The film was shot between October 1979 and January 1980.

 The naked body in the opening scene, taking place in a shower, was not that of Angie Dickinson, but of 1977 Penthouse Pet of the Year model Victoria Lynn Johnson.
 De Palma has referred to the elevator killing as the best murder scene he has ever done.

 Censorship

 Two versions of the film exist in North America, an R-rated version and an unrated version.
 The unrated version is around 30 seconds longer and shows more pubic hair in the shower scene, more blood in the elevator scene (including a close-up shot of the killer slitting Kate's throat), and more explicit dialogue from Liz during the scene in Elliott's office.
 These scenes were trimmed when the MPAA originally gave the film an X rating.